rosnovsky/auth0-api-swagger/README.md

-# auth0-api-swagger
+# Auth0 Management and Authentication APIs

-Swagger files for Auth0 Management and Authentication APIs
+OpenAPI 3 files for Auth0 Management and Authentication APIs